HDI-AI/HuggingfaceDiscordInterface/README.md

 ## License

 1. See `LICENSE.txt` for the information specific to the HDI software license.
-2. The dependencies of this software use, [Apache License 2.0](https://www.apache.org/licenses/)

 ## Contact